 VI.
 Employee Retention

-For questions about this manual, please email Tom Soles, SMACNA’s Executive Director of Member Relations, at email@example.com.
+For questions about this manual, please email Tom Soles, SMACNA’s Executive Director of Member Services, at email@example.com.

 Access the Recruit to Retire Best Practices contractor manual.